greenelab/deep-review/all-sections.md

 also of great importance in this domain (see Discussion).
-Finally, there is a need for better pathologist-computer interaction techniques that will allow to combine the power of deep learning methods with human expertise and lead to better informed decisions for patient treatment and care.
+Finally, there is a need for better pathologist-computer interaction techniques that will allow to combine the power of deep learning methods with human expertise and lead to better-informed decisions for patient treatment and care.

 #### Electronic health records